MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>OpenText Livelink/RM</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>With the OpenText Livelink Connector, users are able to search both Livelink and Microsoft data with a single query.
+                        <p>With the OpenText Livelink Connector, users can search both Livelink and Microsoft data with a single query.
 Security defined in Livelink is automatically reflected in the search experience, which ensures that users only see content for which they are authorized.
 Ultimately, users can find everything they need in one place.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/livelink-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>